Warkanlock/warkanlock.github.io/_posts/2024-02-18-a-new-essay.md

 ## The Idea

-The idea is quite simple but, in my opinion, powerful enough to merit an article describing it: video has been using the interframe almost since its origins, but we don't have something similar applied at the storage level.
+The idea is quite simple but, in my opinion, powerful enough to merit an article describing it: video has been using the [inter-frame](https://en.wikipedia.org/wiki/Inter_frame) almost since its origins, but we don't have something similar applied at the storage level.
 Here goes my article:

 ![figure 1](https://blog.ignaciobrasca.com/img/posts/essay/A01.png)